mmyers4/CTF-Writeups/Reversing/Exatlon.md

 ### Starting information:

-This CTF has a difficulty rating of easy and for the purpose of this CTF I will be using Kali Linux to perform the reverse engineering.
+This CTF has a difficulty rating of easy and for the purpose of this CTF I will be using Kali Linux, Ghidra, and Radare2 to perform the reverse engineering and debugging.

 Firstly, I begin this CTF with a zip file that contains a file for reverse engineering.
 The main goal is to reverse engineer the file and find the flag for submission.
 Additionally, the flags for HackTheBox are in the format of HTB{flag}.
 To start with some basic information, I wanted to unzip the file and determine the file type of what we are given: